-NPR/PBS NewsHour/Marist Poll: Sanders Leads, Bloomberg Qualifies For Debate
+Poll: Sanders Leads The Field, Bloomberg Qualifies For His 1st Debate

 To qualify, a candidate needed to have won at least one delegate in the first two contests, have four national polls showing the candidate with 10% or more or two state polls from either South Carolina or Nevada showing the candidate with 12% or more support.
 Bloomberg previously cracked 10% in polls from Quinnipiac University, Monmouth University and Fox News.

-Bloomberg, a multi-billionaire, has spent more than $300 million of his own money on ads, and despite not competing in the first four states of the nominating process, he's vaulted now into second place nationally.
+Bloomberg, a multibillionaire, has spent more than $300 million of his own money on ads, and despite not competing in the first four states of the nominating process, he's vaulted now into second place nationally.

 In recent days, Sanders and Bloomberg have upped attacks against each other.
 Sanders has taken aim at Bloomberg for the amount of money he has spent in the campaign, accusing him of trying to buy the nomination.